-Alternatively, you can hold a minor barre chord and you can get the same effect of playing a power chord by strumming ONLY the bottom 3 strings.
+Alternatively, you can hold a minor barre chord and you can get the same effect as playing a power chord by strumming ONLY the bottom 3 strings.

 When playing power chords on the 5th string, I want you to take note of how I am using my middle finger to mute the 6th string.
 Simply rest your middle finger on the 6th string and it will help improve the tone of your power chords by eliminating unwanted noise.

-Also, notice how my index finger is curled?
-I had used the curled index finger to fret the root note while muting the rest of the higher strings with the bottom part of my index finger.
+Also, notice how my index finger is curled.
+I used the curled index finger to fret the root note while muting the rest of the higher strings with the bottom part of my index finger.
 Again, this will eliminate unwanted sounds during strumming.

 In a nutshell, power chords are very much similar to barre chords.
-They are movable chords which enables you to perform fast chord switching.
+They are movable chords that enable you to perform fast chord switching.